-For the robotic manipulation, ADP can generate control actions and be seamlessly integrated with other DPs in a plug-and-play fashion, without requiring model retraining.
-Specifically, we first generate noisy initial actions $\as_k^{T}$ using Eq.~\eqref{eq:adpinitial}, and then iteratively denoise them with Eq.~\eqref{eq:dp}, Eq.~\eqref{eq:adp} and Eq.~\eqref{eq:fdpmin} until the final noiseless action $\as_k^{0}$ is obtained.
+Bringing these components together, ADP functions as a test-time optimizer for pretrained diffusion policies: \textbf{(i)} initialization places the process near a plausible region, \textbf{(ii)} manifold constraints guide updates along geometry rather than noise, and \textbf{(iii)} the spherical constraint regularizes step magnitudes to prevent instability.
+In robotic manipulation, ADP generates control actions and integrates seamlessly with existing diffusion policies in a plug-and-play manner, without retraining.
+Concretely, we first generate noisy initial actions $\as^k_{M}$ using Eq.~\eqref{eq:adpinitial}, and then iteratively denoise them via Eq.~\eqref{eq:dp}, Eq.~\eqref{eq:adp}, and Eq.~\eqref{eq:fdpmin} until the final noiseless action $\as^k_{0}$ is obtained.

-Considering that 3D robot policies have shown superior generalization over 2D policies across varying camera viewpoints and are more effective in handling novel viewpoints during testing~\citep{3d_diffuser_actor,ze20243d,jia2024lift3d}, we implement ADP with 3D Diffuser Actor to create ADPro.
+Considering that 3D robot policies have shown superior generalization over 2D policies across varying camera viewpoints and are more effective in handling novel viewpoints during testing~\cite{3d_diffuser_actor,ze20243d,jia2024lift3d}, we implement ADP with 3D Diffuser Actor to create ADPro.
 ADPro’s conditional noise predictor $\varepsilon_\theta$ , leverages a pretrained 3D Transformer-based network.
-To further enhance the model's generalization across diverse tasks, we incorporate task instructions as textual prompts encoded by the text encoder of the vision-language model CLIP~\citep{radford2021learning}.
-The resulting text features are then fused with visual features through a cross-attention mechanism, enabling a more effective integration of semantic and visual information. \paragraph{Error Analysis.} The robustness of the proposed ADP depends on both the FGR algorithm and the pre-trained diffusion model.
-When $\as_k^M$ in Eq.~\ref{eq:adpinitial} satisfies $||\as_k^M -\as_k^0||<\delta_1$, the noisy action $\hat{\as}_k^M$ of the pretrained $\varepsilon_\theta$ at steps $M$ satisfies $\hat{\as}_k^M-\as_k^0||<\delta_2$, then, $||\as_k^M- \hat{\as}_k^M|| <\delta_1+\delta_2$.
-Furthermore, $\delta_1$ is controllable and can be reduced by increasing the number of iterations of the FGR algorithm, which in turn lowers $\delta_1$ and reduces the error upper bound.
-This ensures the robustness of the proposed ADP.
+To further enhance the model's generalization across diverse tasks, we incorporate task instructions as textual prompts encoded by the text encoder of the vision-language model CLIP~\cite{radford2021learning}.
+The resulting text features are then fused with visual features through a cross-attention mechanism, enabling a more effective integration of semantic and visual information.